-Page 47 of 61
+Page 50 of 7

-- 7.9.6 If, however, the CRC considers that a fast-track procedure is required, then Articles 8.5.4.3 and 8.5.4.4 shall apply. - 7.9.7 Whether or not Article 7.9.5.2(a) applies: - 7.9.7.1 In accordance with Article 7.4.1.3, as an additional means of monitoring Code Compliance by Major Event Organizations, WADA may conduct Independent Observer Programs (a) at the Olympic Games and the Paralympic Games, (b) at continental Games (e.g., African Games, Asian Games, European Games, Pan American Games), as well as the Commonwealth Games and World Games; and (c) at other Events, selected based on objective criteria agreed with the CRC. - 7.9.7.2 Where WADA has issued a Corrective Action Report for a Major Event Organization in accordance with Article 7.9.3, one of the tasks of the Independent Observer Program sent to that Major Event Organization's next Event will be to determine whether the International Olympic Committee or International Paralympic Committee or other Major Event Organization (as applicable) has implemented the corrective actions identified in that Corrective Action Report.
+- 7.9.7.2 Where WADA has issued a Corrective Action Report for a Major Event Organization in accordance with Article 7.9.3, one of the tasks of the Independent Observer Program sent to that Major Event Organization's next Event will be to determine whether the International Olympic Committee or International Paralympic Committee or other Major Event Organization (as applicable) has implemented the corrective actions identified in that Corrective Action Report.
 If the corrective actions have not been properly implemented, they will be referenced in the report issued by the Independent Observer Program and published by WADA after the Event in question, along with any other Non-Conformities identified by the Independent Observer Program during the Event. - 7.9.7.3 When the report issued by the Independent Observer Program is completed, all Non-Conformities will also be included in a new Corrective Action Report, requiring (as WADA sees fit) either (a) the implementation of the corrective actions within specified timeframes (which may or may not be the same timeframes as are set out in Article 7.9.3), or (b) a commitment to implement the corrective actions before the next edition of the Major Event Organization's Event.